- What sports are available?

 - Pick up intramural registration guidelines at the Recreational Sports Office (RWC 101) during the first week of classes.

-- You will then go online to register your team.
+- You will then go to www.imleagues.com/humboldt to register your team.

-- Within 48 hours of registering your team, go to the Casher's Office (SBS - 2nd floor) and pay a $30 forfeit deposit within 48 hours.
+- Pay the $30 forfeit deposit ASAP.
 (The forfeit deposit is wholly refundable at the conclusion of the season if you have no forfeits.)

 You will be required to attend a manager's meeting, the date and time of the manager's meeting will be given to you at the time you register your team.

 The team manager, or a representative from your team, will be required to attend the manager's meeting.
 If a team representative fails to attend the manager's meeting, a team on the waiting list will be given your schedule and your forfeit deposit will not be refunded.
 The manager's meeting will take approximately 30-45 minutes.
-Your team roster will be turned in at the manager's meeting and rules, sportsmanship guidelines, and other information will be covered.
+Rules, sportsmanship guidelines, recent changes, and other information will be covered.

 The intramural sportsmanship policy at HSU is strictly enforced in order to uphold the dignity and respect of student officials and participants.
 The sportsmanship rating system works as follows: